Slowly rotating gravastars: Summary and Discussion

-A second possibility for removing the divergence at the origin is that the preservation of the $p=-\r$ equation of state we have required is too restrictive.
-If the interior of the gravastar is a gravitational condensate as originally proposed in \cite{MazurMottola:2001,MazurMottola:2004}, one might expect the development of vortices at higher values of $cJ/GM^2$.
-A finite vortex density would alter the equation of state from its pure vacuum dark energy condensate form.
-In this case, if the equation of state is only notably different from $p=-\r$ deep in the interior, the physical properties of the surface layer may be unchanged at the horizon from that given here, to second order in $cJ/GM^2$.
+This brings us to the second possibility for removing the divergence at the origin, which is that the preservation of the $p=-\r$ equation of state may be too restrictive for an ultra-compact rotating gravastar.
+Our analysis is based on the assumption, eminently reasonable for most fluids, that the local thermodynamic equilibrium equation of state would not be modified if the fluid sphere is set into slow rotation.
+However the dark energy equation of state, at the extreme limit of satisfying the weak energy condition $\r + p \ge 0$, is not that of an ordinary fluid, and need not follow the expectation of local thermodynamic equilibrium under small perturbations familiar from classical fluids.
+If the equation of state is altered from dark energy form, as for instance in the Gurses-Gursey system Eq.~(\ref{spinmet}), then there may be angular momentum density distributed within the interior rather than purely on the surface as in our solution.
+Indeed if the interior of the gravastar is a gravitational condensate as originally proposed in \cite{MazurMottola:2001,MazurMottola:2004}, one might expect the development of vortex filaments first at the origin, and then a finite vortex density at higher values of $cJ/GM^2$.
+Such vortices would alter the equation of state from its pure vacuum dark energy condensate form, altering the solution markedly, deep in the interior.
+One might speculate that even in this case the physical properties of the surface layer may not be radically changed at the horizon from that given in the present work, at least to second order in the rotation parameter $cJ/GM^2$.

-A final logical possibility is that the surface layer should not be modeled as an infinitessimal $\delta$ function, which would allow $k_2$ and $\w$ to undergo rapid change near the horizon in a microscopic but finite transition layer.
-This would remove the restrictions arising from the first junction condition Eq.~(\ref{AIfix}).
-However, this would require quite different assumptions than those given in Paper I~\cite{axihorizon}, which relies upon smooth matching of interior and exterior solutions at the horizon boundary.